lewie9021/node-compiler/README.md

 * A GUI to make creating the configuration object much more user friendly.
 * Create a GitHub wiki to describe how to use the compiler in more detail.
 * Intergrate Less, Handlebars, and Jade.
+* Emit an error event when an intergration throws when processing a file.
+* Modify the info log when the monitor fires a chang event to render a path relative to the root directory.
+* Upon installation, run a script that queries the user of the intergrations they wish to use rather than installing them all.

 ### Changelog
 <dl>